MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex04_Attacks_Defender.md

 1. If it is not connected, perform the following steps before proceeding to reconnect *WINServer* to Azure Arc:

-    1. In the Azure portal, verify that it is not listed as a resource in the *SentinelStatic* resource group.
+    1. Open the the Azure portal <https://portal.azure.com> in the *Edge* browser, and verify that it is not listed as a resource in the *SentinelStatic* resource group.
 If it is, select it and delete it from the resource group.

     1. After *WINServer* is deleted from the resource group, run the following command from the *WINServer* command Prompt to make sure it is disconnected from Azure Arc: